 The seafood in Veracruz probably needs to be the first thing on your list of foods to try.

-One dish that sounds really good is Huachinango a la Veracruzana, which has red snapper cooked in a tangy sauce made with tomatoes, olives, capers, and peppers.
+One dish that sounds really good is Huachinango a la Veracruzana, which has red snapper cooked in a tangy sauce.

 But beyond the seafood, Veracruz is also known for its street food scene.

-When you go by the different vendors, you might want to sample the delicious bocoles and gorditas.
+When you go by the different vendors, you might want to sample the delicious bocoles.

 Also, when trying the different foods in Veracruz, you might be able to experience son jarocho performances (local folk music).
 You’ll be sitting at at table, and some people will come up and start playing their music for you.